General Information On Coronavirus (COVID-19)

 Reported symptoms of COVID-19 are a cough, fever and difficulty breathing, as well as the loss of taste or smell for some people.
 Symptoms may sometimes progress to pneumonia and in severe cases there can be organ failure.
 It is important to note that some individuals may spread the virus before they notice any symptoms, as with other illnesses such as the flu.
 Evidence thus far suggests that most cases are mild.

-If you have a new, continuous cough OR a high temperature (37.8 degrees or higher), OR a loss of or change in your normal sense of taste or smell, you should stay at home and self-isolate (see below) for at least seven days from when your symptoms started.
+If you have a new, continuous cough OR a high temperature (37.8 degrees or higher), OR a loss of or change in your normal sense of taste or smell, you should stay at home and self-isolate (see below) for at least 10 days from when your symptoms started.
+Latest information and advice on self-isolation and treating coronavirus symptoms.

 If you or someone you live with presents with symptoms of the virus, the entire household should self-isolate for at least 14 days.